MiSTer-devel/SGB_MiSTer/README.md

 * Save/Load Backup Game Boy RAM.

 ## Usage
-Load your SGB BIOS (has a `.SFC` file extension typically) from the OSD and load your Game Boy or Game Boy Color game.
+Load your SGB BIOS from the OSD and load your Game Boy or Game Boy Color game.
 Here is a list of the [Super Game Boy enhanced games](https://en.wikipedia.org/wiki/List_of_Super_Game_Boy_games) that were released for reference.

 The "SGB Speed" option in the OSD allows you to change the clock speed:
 * SGB1 = 4.295 MHz (2.4% faster than a real Game Boy)